zhangsc91/zhangsc91.github.io/_posts/2019-5-18-new-post-from-github.md

 title: New post from github.com
 ---

 Create a new post straight from github.com.

-Don't forget the header! "--- layout: post, title: [insert title] ---"
+Don't forget the header!

+"--- layout: post, title: [insert title] ---"

+Also don't forget ".md" extension..
+Uhh

 ## Header 2
 * bullet 1